adm-vietnam/adm-vietnam.github.io/pages/Apply.md

 - Certificate of master's degree (if applicable)
 - Certificate of English proficiency (if any)

-The application document can be in English, Vietnamse, or both.
+The application documents can be in English, Vietnamse, or both.
 To apply, fill out this form by May 15.
 Note that you can edit your submitted form until May 15.